THE BLUE PLAQUE ROUTE

 • Pub-cum-sweet shop: - many businesses 'doubled up' and The Plough also offered the village children a much loved sweet shop

-The pub in later years was run by the Wilson family and people still remember the sweet shop complete with lemonade machine that, with the pull of a lever, turned a glass of water and a special tablet into a refreshing drink.
-Pigs and sheep were also kept in an area behind the pub and there is also a deep well at the side of the building..
+The pub in later years was run by the Wilson family and, alongside the usual business, a sweet shop for the village children operated during the day.
+People still remember the lemonade machine that, with the pull of a lever, turned a glass of water and a special tablet into a refreshing drink.

-• The Visitor Book and 'Votes for Women!' : - the landlord during the early part of the last century kept a Visitor's Book on the bar for people to write or draw in if they wished.
+• The Visitor Book and 'Votes for Women!': - the landlord during the early part of the last century kept a Visitor's Book on the bar for people to write or draw in if they wished.

 Last orders were called in 1926.